Anthony Milner (historian)

 Milner has been concerned with the historical and cultural processes that shape the Asian region, and which also influence Australia's opportunities and security.
 In the last few years he has been focused on defining Southeast Asian – especially Malaysian – approaches to international relations and regionalism.
 He is described, sometimes critically, as adopting a post-modern approach.
 Milner has been a strong advocate of Track II diplomacy – arguing that the globalising and democratising of international relations demands an enhanced role for non-government interaction.

 Milner is co-chair of the Australian Committee of the Council for Security Cooperation in the Asia-Pacific.
-He has also played a leading role in the development of the 'Asialink Conversations', and in the establishment of an Australia-New Zealand dialogue with the influential network ASEAN-ISIS.
+He has also played a leading role in the development of the Asialink Conversations, and in the establishment of an Australia-New Zealand dialogue with the influential network ASEAN-ISIS.
 He has been Research Chair of the Australian Institute of International Affairs and editor of the Asian Studies Review of the Asian Studies Association of Australia.
 Milner has lamented the neglect of Asia education and the general 'narrowing of cultural horizons on the part of the Australian community'.

-Milner has also been member at the Institute for Advanced Study, Princeton, and has held visiting professorships at the National University of Singapore (Raffles Visiting Professor of History), Tokyo University of Foreign Studies, Kyoto University, Humboldt University, National University of Malaysia and Universiti Malaya.
-In 2014–2015 he was Tun Hussein Onn Chair of International Studies at the Malaysian Institute of Strategic and International Studies.
-In the 1990s, he was director of the Australia-Asia Perceptions Project of the Academy of the Social Sciences in Australia.
+Milner has also been member at the Institute for Advanced Study in Princeton, New Jersey, and has held visiting professorships at the National University of Singapore (Raffles Visiting professor of history), Tokyo University of Foreign Studies, Kyoto University, Humboldt University, National University of Malaysia, and Universiti Malaya.
+In the 1990s, he was director of the Australia-Asia Perceptions Project at the Academy of the Social Sciences in Australia.
 He has been a member of the Australian Government's Foreign Affairs Council (1998–2008), a panel member on the Australian Research Council, and a member of the Founding Committees of the Government's Australia-Malaysia Institute and Australia-Thailand Institute.

 Milner received his B.A from Monash University and PhD from Cornell University under John Legge and Oliver Wolters.
 He also worked with the leading international cultural anthropologist Clifford Geertz and the prominent historian, Wang Gungwu.